DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-database.md

 	![](../../../../images/eurd-win-data-source-wizard-select-new-connection.png)

-5. On the next page, you can define a custom connection string, or select one of the supported data providers.
+5. This page allows you to specify connection string parameters specific to the selected data source provider.

 	Depending on the data provider selected, it may be necessary to specify additional connection options (such as the authentication type and database name) on this page.